coder-j-0090/Self_Study/Project/Personal_Project/Email_Spam_Detection/README.md

-I created Machine Learning model that change natural language to numerical values, then use 3 Gaussian Naive Bayes models to find which one has the highest accuracy to choose the best model to classify spam and non-spam emails.
+I created a Machine Learning model that changes the natural language to numerical values, then used 3 Gaussian Naive Bayes models to find which one has the highest accuracy to choose the best model to classify spam and non-spam emails.
+Among the 3 Naive Bayes models, the Bernoulli model has 97.93% accuracy, which is the highest among all 3 of them.
+Bernoulli is the best ML model for Spam Detection.